Belevanceva-Kate/portfolio/README.md

 # Portfolio

-The Laravel project that describes the person's experience and skills.
-You can also see more detailed information about the projects and technologies that were used.
-There is a possibility in the settings to change the color scheme to dark or light, as well as switch the language.
+The Laravel project that describes experience and skills.
+It allows the user to view detailed information about technologies that were used in the project.
+The user can switch dark or light mode, as well as switch languages in the settings.